afreenpoly/SpeechCraft/README.md

 # SpeechCraft
-Looking for the perfect backend solution to power this learning experience.
-Join us in creating an interactive and immersive language journey!"

-"🌐 Language Learning Website 📚
+🌐 Language Learning Website 📚

 A versatile language learning platform built with React for the frontend.
 Explore four engaging modes: